-Directors' Report (continued)
+Directors' Report (continued) For the year ended 31 December 2021

 Corporate Governance Code

 Irish Funds, the association for the funds industry in Ireland, has published a corporate governance code that may be adopted on a voluntary basis by Irish authorised collective investment schemes.
 The Board of Directors of the ICAV (the "Board") has adopted the Corporate Governance Code for Collective Investment Schemes and Management Companies (the "Code").